spackows/CASCON-2018_Analyzing_images/README.md

 </pre>

 5. [Optional]
-    - If you want to run the sample Python Flask app on your local computer, [install Python](https://www.python.org/downloads/)
+    - If you want to run the sample Python apps on your local computer, [install Python](https://www.python.org/downloads/)
-    - If you want to push the sample Python app to IBM Cloud as a web app, [install the IBM Cloud CLI](https://console.bluemix.net/docs/cli/reference/ibmcloud/download_cli.html#install_use)
+    - If you want to push the sample Python apps to IBM Cloud as web apps, [install the IBM Cloud CLI](https://console.bluemix.net/docs/cli/reference/ibmcloud/download_cli.html#install_use)

 Here is a video demonstrating steps 1-4:<br/>